 In the past we stayed several times at the all-inclusive Beaches Resorts in the Caribbean and we loved their kids’ programs.
 This would give the kids an opportunity to meet others and give us adults some down time.
 I thought this was ideal.
 Prior to arriving, I had visions of the kids being able to mingle with other children from all over Europe.
 They would all play together and though they may not have a common language, they would find a way to communicate.

 Once we arrived it was readily apparent that the kids programs were geared towards very little kids.
 Our kids were now at that age when they’d rather be caught dead than dancing the bunny hop on the stage with others.
-Let me rephrase that… Lars is too old and Anya wanted to participate, but prefers to model her big brother more.
+Let me rephrase that… our son is too old and our daughter wanted to participate, but prefers to model her big brother more.
 This made me nervous as my “master plan” was going to be foiled.
 Oh no!

 This was our first venture into camping as a family without any supplies at all.
 This particular campground, as well as most in Europe, offered several different kinds of accommodations.
 The offered cabins, mobile homes and tents (with beds and a kitchen).
 We opted for the mobile home as it actually had 2 bedrooms, one bath, a covered porch and the ever-so-coveted Air Conditioning!
 Prior to arriving, I kept planting the seed with the family that this was going to be small and different from our standard apartments.